Management - Graduate

 GMAT

-1. All of the Faculty’s programs require candidates to pass the quantitative GMAT, as detailed below.
+1. All of the Faculty’s programs require candidates to pass the quantitative GMAT or GMAT Focus Edition or quantitative psychometric exam, as detailed below.
 Exemption is given to those holding a D.M.D., Ph.D., or M.D. as well as a master’s degree from a recognized institution of higher education in Israel with a minimum grade point average of 85 in engineering, the exact sciences (according to the departments of Tel Aviv University’s Faculty of Exact Sciences), life sciences (according to the departments of Tel Aviv University’s Faculty of Life Sciences), economics, or management sciences, or medical science.

 2. All other holders of a master's degree, not included in the above categories, will have to meet the admission threshold, which will be determined by the Faculty's Admission Committee after all applications have been received.